liquidcronos/liquidcronos.github.io/_pages/cv.md

   * Duties included:
   coordinating the procurement of the TriPed Robot,
   formulating requirements for TriPed workpackages,
-  superivse multiple thesis on the TriPed.
+  superivse multiple thesis on the TriPed,
+  Writing grant/ethics proposals.
   * Supervisor: Professor Lorenzo Masia

 Skills